 What Is the History of Online Education?

 Online education, a form of modern distance learning, has expanded greatly in recent years due to advancing technologies and the prominence of the Internet.
 The types of online education and an outlined history can be found in this article.
-Schools offering American History degrees can also be found in these popular choices.

 Online Education Defined